piranha/solovyov.net/src/en/2017/server-side-rendering.md

 Synchronous network reads are good because until data from a top-level component is received from the server, inner components (which are dependent on that data) sit there waiting.
 But right after data is there, inner components are rendered/initialized and start fetching their own data.
-So the dependency management here is really simple
+So the data dependency management here is really simple.

-Also, it occurred that if you render your HTML in the same process your API is running there is no need to go through network and HTTP.
-Clojure's Ring protocol is just a function which received a request, so if you can make a request in your code (and it's only a simple map), you can call this function and get data back.
-So XHR looks like that for ClojureScript:
+Also, if you render your HTML in the same process your API is running, there is no need to go through network and HTTP.
+Clojure's Ring protocol is just a function which accepts a request as an argument, so you can call your whole app with a simple map (which is what request in Ring is) and get response back.
+XHR looks like that for ClojureScript:

 ```clj
 (defn xhr [params callback]